Life After Life (novel): Plot

 Still later iterations of Ursula's life take her into World War II, where she works in London for the War Office and repeatedly witnesses the results of the Blitz, including a direct hit on a bomb shelter in Argyll Road in November 1940 - with herself being among the victims in some lives and among the rescuers in others.
 There is also a life in which she marries a German in 1934, is unable to return to England and experiences the war in Berlin under the allied bombings.

-Ursula eventually comes to realize, through a particularly strong sense of deja vu, from her previous lives, and decides to try to prevent the war by killing Adolf Hitler in late 1930.
+Ursula eventually comes to realize a sense of purpose, through a particularly strong sense of deja vu, from her previous lives, and decides to try to prevent the war by killing Adolf Hitler in late 1930.
 Memory of her earlier lives also provides the means of doing that: the knowledge that by befriending Eva Braun - in 1930 an obscure shop girl in Munich - Ursula would be able to get close to Hitler with a loaded gun in her bag; the inevitable price, however, is to be herself shot dead by Hitler's Nazi followers immediately after killing him.

 What is left unclear - since each of the time sequences end with "darkness" and Ursula's death and does not show what followed - is whether in fact all these lives actually occurred in an objective world, or were only subjectively experienced by her.
 Specifically it is not clear whether or not her killing Hitler in 1930 actually produced an altered timeline where the Nazis did not take power in Germany, or possibly took power under a different leader with a different course of the Second World War.
 Although in her 1967 incarnation Ursula speculates with her nephew on this "might have been", the book avoids giving a clear answer.